j3yzz/chatgpt-go/README.md

 cd chatgpt-go
 ```

 3. Duplicate the sample_config.json file and rename it to config.json.
 Obtain your API secret key from the OpenAI platform at https://platform.openai.com/account/api-keys.
+Once you have obtained your API secret key, insert it into the config.json file.

 4. Run the following command to start the tool:
 ```bash